Shismohammad/Modulation-Techniques/README.md

 # Modulation Techniques using MATLAB GUI

-This is an undergraduate mini project.
-It demonstrate how analog and digital modulation works using MATLAB GUI.
+This is an undergraduate mini-project.
+It demonstrates how analog and digital modulation works using MATLAB GUI.

 ### Output window :